PRIMATES &

 The skin of beautiful people is so flexible that facial expressions ripple through it without constrain.

-Folds hardens the skin and deform a person's features.
+Folds harden the skin and deform a person's features.

 For example, the eyebrows in the picture above are suppose to be two straight horizontal lines.